Towards Human Computable Passwords: Definitions

 In our setting we require that the composite function $f\circ\sigma:X_k\rightarrow\mathbb{Z}_d$ is human computable.
 Informally, we say that a function $f$ is {\em human-computable} if a human user can evaluate $f$ {\em quickly} in his head. \begin{requirement} A function $f$ is $\timet$-{\em human computable} for a human user $H$ if $H$ can reliably evaluate $f$ in his head in $\timet$ seconds. \end{requirement}

-We believe that a function $f$ will be {\em human-computable} whenever there is a fast streaming algorithm\cite{alon1996space} to compute $f$.
+We argue that a function $f$ will be {\em human-computable} whenever there is a fast streaming algorithm~\cite{alon1996space} to compute $f$ using only very simple primitive operations.
 A streaming algorithm is an algorithm for processing a data stream in which the input (e.g., the challenge $C$) is presented as a sequence of items that can only be examined once.
 In our context the streaming algorithm must have a very low memory footprint because a typical person can only keep $7 \pm 2$ `chunks' of information in working memory \cite{memory:chunks:miller1956} at any given time.
 Our streaming algorithm can only involve primitive operations that a person could execute quickly in his head (e.g., adding two digits modulo $10$, recalling a value $\sigma(i)$ from memory).

 \begin{definition} Let $P$ be a set of primitive operations.
 We say that a function $f$ is $(P,\stepst,\hat{m})$-computable if there is a space $\hat{m}$ streaming algorithm $\mathcal{A}$ to compute $f$ using only $\stepst$ operations from $P$. \end{definition}